sangamsgit/sangamsgit/README.md

-- 👋 Hi, I’m @sangamsgit intersted to develope projects and collaborate
+- 👋 Hi, I’m @sangamsgit interested to develope projects and collaborate
 - 👀 I’m interested in ...
 Web Development,Design,UX,Programming.
 - 🌱 I’m currently learning ...
 Angular and Typescript and React
 - 💞️ I’m looking to collaborate on ...
 Any Projects